TheBigRoomXXL/tinyfeed/docs/usage.md

 tinyfeed --help
 ```

-Then this is how you use tinyfeed in it's most basic form:
+Then this is how you use tinyfeed in its most basic form:
 ```bash
 tinyfeed --output "index.html" https://lovergne.dev/rss
 ```
 This tell tinyfeed to fetch the feed at `https://lovergne.dev/rss`, generate a webpage for it and output the result to `index.html`.
 The value of `--output` can be a relative or absolute path.

-You can then open the resulting `index.html` in your browser using the `file` scheme with an url like `file:///absolute/page/to/your/index.html`.
-Or, on most OS, you can right-click on the `index.html` in your file explorer and use "Open With` and select your browser.
+You can then open the resulting `index.html` in your browser using the `file` scheme with an URL like `file:///absolute/page/to/your/index.html`.
+Or, on most OS, you can right-click on the `index.html` in your file explorer and use "Open With" and select your browser.

-If you want to process multiple feeds you can pass multiple URLs to tinyfeed:
+If you want to process multiple feeds, you can pass multiple URLs to tinyfeed:
 ```bash
 tinyfeed --output "index.html" https://lovergne.dev/rss https://blog.codingconfessions.com/feed
 ```
-Or use an input file containing all of your feeds (preferable if you have manny):
+Or use an input file containing all of your feeds (preferable if you have many):
 ```bash
 tinyfeed --input feeds.txt --output index.html
 ```